-Once a year, visitors are invited to the Pauline Ricks Memorial Pow-Wow Grounds at Government Hill in Siletz, midway between Lincoln City and Newport, about 10 miles inland, for the annual Nesika Illahee Pow-Wow (Aug.
-10-12).
+Once a year, visitors are invited to the Pauline Ricks Memorial Pow-Wow Grounds at Government Hill in Siletz, midway between Lincoln City and Newport, about 10 miles inland, for the annual Nesika Illahee Pow-Wow (typically held in August).
 The Siletz Tribe — headquartered in Siletz and operating the Chinook Winds Casino Resort in Lincoln City — hosts the event as a family-friendly celebration of Native American culture.

 In Siletz, families line the streets to enjoy the spectacular parade, with traditional dance, drums, decorated horses and floats.
 On Sunday, they gather for a giant salmon bake — all free and open to the public.
 It’s one of several Native celebrations across Oregon that welcome visitors each summer and fall.

 Why attend a powwow?
 “You can learn about Native culture; you can see it right in front of you,” says Diane Rodriquez, a spokesperson for the Confederated Tribes of Siletz Indians.
 “You should come so you can learn; you can ask people about their regalia.
 Maybe it’s been passed down three or four generations.
 Maybe it’s brand new, made by an auntie or family friend or the person themselves.”